go-lark/lark/card/README.md

 }
 ```

-Which you can use directly in card content.

-We mapped every element of the card (div, text, button, etc.) to declarative calls like above.
+We map every element of card (`div`, `text`, `button`, etc.) to declarative calls as shown in the demo.

-All inner elements (e.g. `fields` of `div` blocks) are considered as `arguments`,
+All inner elements (e.g. `fields` of `div` blocks) are considered as arguments,
-while all element properties (e.g. `forward` property of `card` blocks) are considered as `chained calls`.
+while all element properties (e.g. `forward` property of `card` blocks) are considered as chained calls.

-Refer to `../msg_card_builder_test.go` for more examples.
+Refer to [msg_card_builder_test.go](./msg_card_builder_test.go) for details.

-> NOTE
->
+## Limits

-> i18n cards are currently NOT YET SUPPORTED.
+- i18n cards are currently NOT YET SUPPORTED.
 Use raw json if necessary.
->
-> `CardBuilder` contains ONLY a group of card-builder-related functions and contains NO card content.
-> Thus, you can use the same `CardBuilder` whenever building a card instead of making a new one before build.
+- `CardBuilder` contains ONLY a group of card-builder-related functions and contains NO card content.
+Thus, you can use the same `CardBuilder` whenever building a card instead of making a new one before build.

-## Working with go-lark
+## Works with go-lark

 ```go
 b := lark.NewCardBuilder()